EUDR reporting guide for SMEs (Updated Dec 2025)

 The extended deadline is only applicable to small and micro businesses, who are given slightly longer to prepare for the new regulation.
 Small and micro businesses have a delayed compliance deadline of June 30, 2026, by which point they must be fully EUDR compliant.

-What SMEs still need to do under EUDR
+What SMEs need to do under EUDR

 To comply with the EUDR, SMEs must follow certain simplified procedures in order to prove that no deforestation activities have taken place.
 The streamlining of EUDR compliance for SMEs include a deferred entry in application, fewer obligations for downstream SME operators, no annual reporting obligations and the opportunity to mandate an authorised representative.